krahets/hello-algo/en/docs/chapter_heap/build_heap.md

-# Heap construction operation
+# Heap Construction Operation

 In some cases, we want to build a heap using all elements of a list, and this process is called "heap construction operation."

-## Implementing with element insertion
+## Implementing with Element Insertion

 We first create an empty heap, then iterate through the list, performing the "element insertion operation" on each element in sequence.
 This means adding the element to the bottom of the heap and then performing "bottom-to-top" heapify on that element.